What Does A Buy Nothing Community Look Like?

 We love posts of gratitude!
 It makes everyone feel good to see that people appreciate the gifts they receive.

-Our groups are places for civil discourse and admins work hard to keep the groups focused on giving, asking, and gratitude, rather than on discussions about community issues, politics or community bulletin board-type announcements.
+Buy Nothing gift economies are human-centered groups, and everyone works hard to keep the focus on giving, asking, and gratitude, rather than on discussions about community issues, politics or community bulletin board-type announcements.

 The Buy Nothing Project is not an echo chamber.
 Researchers are finding that online activities are generally allowing each of us to find our own like-minded communities and to stay within those, where we’re unlikely to share online space with people whose ideas and philosophies differ much from our own.
 The Buy Nothing Project bucks this trend.
-We don’t require any of our members to subscribe to any particular philosophy, politics, or world view.
-We welcome everyone and we also require everyone to respect our Keep It Civil rule in order to facilitate human connections within each group’s diverse mix.
-So long as we are civil in our communication, all offers and requests allowed by Buy Nothing Project rules and Facebook’s Terms of Service are welcome in our groups.
-This means we guarantee that eventually you’ll see things here that offend and anger you, as well as things that gladden your heart and give you hope.
-This is true for each of us, co-founders, admins, and members alike, no matter our personal politics, philosophies, and values.
+We don’t require any participants to subscribe to any particular philosophy, politics, or world view.
+We welcome everyone and we also require everyone to follow the Community Agreement in order to facilitate human connections within each community’s diverse mix.
+Offers and requests of all kinds that are allowed by Buy Nothing Project standards.
+This means we guarantee that eventually you’ll see things offered that offend and anger you, as well as things that gladden your heart and give you hope.
+This is true for each of us, no matter our personal politics, philosophies, and values.

-Participating in our diverse groups brings many challenges and incredible opportunities for learning about ourselves and others.
+Participating in our diverse communities brings many challenges and incredible opportunities for learning about ourselves and others.
 Being part of this project means you’ll be connecting with the people who live in your neighborhood, even the ones who differ from you in ways that may push your buttons (and you theirs) in powerful ways.
-The lessons that come along with this are not always easy, but we offer them as one more freely-given gift you’ll receive from your participation in your local Buy Nothing Project group.
+The lessons that come along with this are not always easy, but we offer them as one more freely-given gift you’ll receive from your participation in this movement.

-We try to initially create Buy Nothing groups in small areas, and as they grow bigger, they sprout into even smaller areas or neighborhoods, hence the “hyper-local” focus in the mission.
+It’s always wonderful to set your sharing parameters so that you’re giving and asking in a hyper-local community and as more people join in, you can make your sharing even more hyperlocal by finding ways to participate in less crowded sharing communities.
 When the founders of the Buy Nothing Project created this global movement in their hometown, the idea was to focus on smaller, hyper local neighborhoods.

-We know that when a Facebook group reaches about 1000 members, the intimacy of the group changes in character, members feel more anonymous and the groups move quickly, with a lot of the focus being on “stuff” rather than people.
-We encourage our large groups to “sprout.”
+When your sharing community reaches about 1000 participants, the intimacy of the experience changes in character, members feel more anonymous and the feed can move quickly, with a lot of the focus being on “stuff” rather than people.

-— Neighborliness – the vision for the Buy Nothing Project is for neighbors to get to know one another through the group, and to form bonds and connections, weaving a web among all of the neighbors.
-As the group gets bigger, it becomes harder to know one another and to interact with all people.
-In encouraging personal and face to face communication, rather than anonymous giving, it becomes increasingly harder to get to know everyone in the group the larger we become.
+— Neighborliness – the vision for the Buy Nothing Project is for neighbors to get to know one another, and to form bonds and connections, weaving a web among all of the neighbors.
+As the community grows, it becomes harder to know one another and to interact with all people.
+In encouraging personal and face to face communication, rather than anonymous giving, it becomes increasingly harder to get to know everyone in the community the larger we become.

 — Calmness- The page may be less active, and that may be a good thing.
 Calmer, slower browsing is something that we could all use in our often hectic, chaotic, go-go-go lives these days.
 Taking a moment to really pause on a post and appreciate the kindness that is here could be a welcome change.